kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

   - Another instance might be running.
 A PID file is managed under .tmp/server.<port>.pid.
 - Mongo not connected:
   - /api/health will reflect db: disconnected; verify MONGODB_URI and MONGODB_DB in .env.

-Development robustness (low memory environments)
-- Dev scripts set:
-  - NODE_OPTIONS=--max-old-space-size=1024 to reduce OOM
-  - GENERATE_SOURCEMAP=false to avoid generating large source maps
-  - CHOKIDAR_USEPOLLING=false and WATCHPACK_POLLING=false to reduce file watching intensity
-- You can override these via environment variables if needed (e.g., NODE_OPTIONS=--max-old-space-size=2048).
-- The server includes graceful shutdown handlers (SIGINT, SIGTERM, SIGUSR2) and cleans up PID files on exit.
-- We do not use deprecated dev-server options (e.g., onBeforeSetupMiddleware/onAfterSetupMiddleware).
-- Swagger UI helper: GET /api/docs/headers explains how to add x-organization-id in Try It Out.